TP Mazembe

 Tout Puissant Mazembe, commonly referred to as TP Mazembe, is a Congolese professional football club based in Lubumbashi.
+They were the first African and the first outside of Europe and South America to play in a Club World Cup final, losing 3-0 against Inter Milan in the 2010 FIFA Club World Cup edition, finishing runners-up.

 History

 Tout Puissant Mazembe, the first sports club from the Democratic Republic of the Congo with a value of at least $10 million, was originally founded by the Benedictine monks who directed the Institut Saint-Boniface school in Élisabethville (modern-day Lubumbashi) in Katanga Province.
 The missionaries originally decided in 1939 to established a football team for the students' Boy Scout troop, named Saint Georges FC, after the patron saint of the Scouting movement.
 This team affiliated itself directly in the first division of the Royal Federation of the Native Athletic Associations (Fédération Royale des Associations Sportives Indigènes, FRASI) founded by the Belgian King.
 At the end of the season, Holy Georges placed 3rd.

 In 1944 the young scouts went on the road and FC St. Georges was rechristened Saint Paul F.C.
 Some years later, the incorporation of certain foreign elements in the Institute would make the missionaries abandon the team management.
 The team took the name of F.C.
 Englebert after its sponsor, a tire brand.
 The qualifier "Tout Puissant" (Almighty) was added to the club's name after it went undefeated in winning its first league title in 1966.

-After the independence of Congo, (30 June 1960) Englebert restructured itself.
-In 1966, they realized the treble (national Championship, Coupe du Congo and Katanga Cup).
+After the country's independence on 30 June 1960, Englebert restructured itself.
+In 1966, the team won a treble (national Championship, Coupe du Congo and Katanga Cup).

-In 1967 and 1968, it won the African Cup of Champions.
-The team would be finalist four times successively in (1967, 1968, 1969 and 1970).
+In 1967 and 1968, they won the African Cup of Champions.
+The team would be finalist four consecutive times from 1967 to 1970.
 Mazembe was the first team to successfully defend the African Champions Cup.
 This feat was finally repeated in 2003 and 2004 by Enyimba.

 After 18 years of absence, it returned to the African scene thanks to 38-year-old governor Moïse Katumbi Chapwe and owner of the club.

-In November 2009 the team won the CAF Champions League against Heartland 2–2 on aggregate, winning on the away goals rule.
+In November 2009 the team won the CAF Champions League, the African championship for football clubs.
+Mazembe won against Heartland 2–2 on aggregate, winning on the away goals rule.